 Be that as it may, if the results of a 2009 study published in the International Journal of Cancer are anything to go by, making mushrooms part of your daily diet reduces the risk of getting certain types of cancers by a whopping 60 percent.

 It goes to show that you’re more likely to reap the rich antioxidant and cancer-fighting benefits of mushrooms if you cook them first before you eat them.

 Other Types of Mushrooms

-There are several other types of mushrooms which are fine to eat when cooked, but that can give you an upset stomach if you eat them raw.
+There are several other types of mushrooms that are fine to eat when cooked, but that can give you an upset stomach if you eat them raw.
 Morels, in particular, fall into this category.

 Better Safe Than Sorry

-Some raw mushroom slices in your salad are probably fine, but data shows that it is best to eat the majority of your mushrooms cooked.
+Some raw button mushroom slices in your salad are probably fine, but data shows that it is best to eat the majority of your mushrooms cooked.

 Some of the nutritional value of certain nutrients in mushrooms decreases when they are cooked, but there are others whose concentration increases.
 Not to mention that cooking gets rid of the harmful and potentially-carcinogenic toxins present in certain mushroom varieties.

 You’re also more likely to eat more mushrooms in one sitting if they’re cooked, compared to eating them raw.
 So, you still get more nutrients either way.
 It’s a win-win.